salabim/easy_property/README.md

             return self._a
         @documenter:
         def a(self):
-            return "this is the docstring of Demo.a
+            return "this is the docstring of Demo.a"
 ```

 Although this might not be always a good solution, I think in many cases this will make it easier and more intuitive to